 This dish is based on the Hungarian tökfözelék recipe.
-The spaghetti squash along the dill are balanced out with the onion, garlic, vinegar, sour cream and salt.
 The sweet spaghetti squash definitely is the main ingredient.
 It is growing right now and I believe is perfect for the end of the summer.
 The other important ingredient that everybody uses regardless of other preferences is dill.
 Dill is a unique sweet plant that gives the zesty, tangy flavor with slightly bitter undertones.
 It helps digestion and calms the mind.
 I like to balance the sweet flavor with pungent flavors, in this case, the onions and the garlic will do that.
 Of course we also have the sour, acidic flavor from the vinegar and the Hungarian staple, sour cream.
 At the end, we add the salt to create this pleasant sweet and sour dish.

 - vegetable oil (sunflower)

 - 1 Tbsp flour